xdvom03/klaus/documentation.md

 For a full documentation, wait until February or March.
 Pro úplnou dokumentaci v češtině počkejte do února až března. Český překlad se asi objeví spíš později.

+# State of the features

+The program has three pillars, developed in parallel and influencing each other:
+* Classing system
+  * Most of the thing works, there is a page length bias investigation pending
+* Categories
+  * Work reasonably well, but cannot be published yet because of file system issues
+* Crawler
+  * Is reasonably polite (respects robots.txt and classing is slow enough not to overload a page, though it should cache robots.txt)
+  * Is just directed away from legal boilerplate and truly useless articles, so it tends to wander somewhat aimlessly

 # Evolution (and explanation) of the mechanics

 The original idea comes from Paul Graham's spam filter (www.paulgraham.com/spam.html).
 It's a very basic text classification problem, simplified by there being just two categories and by the many distinctive features of spam.
 Graham came up with an idea that was revolutionary in 2002, that is, classification by Bayesian combination of probabilities of each word being spam.